actions/runner-container-hooks/docs/adrs/0072-using-ephemeral-containers.md

 According to the [ephemeral containers API specification](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#ephemeralcontainer-v1-core) the configuration of the `securityContext` field is possible.

+Ephemeral containers share the same network namespace as the pod they are attached to.
+This means that ephemeral containers can access the same network interfaces as the pod and can communicate with other containers in the same pod.

+It is also possible for ephemeral containers to [share the process namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) with the other containers in the pod.
+This is disabled by default.

+The above could have unpredictable security implications.

 ### Resource limits

 Resources are not allowed for ephemeral containers.
-Ephemeral containers use spare resources already allocated to the pod. [^1]

-This is a major drawback as it means that ephemeral containers cannot be configured to have resource limits.
+Ephemeral containers use spare resources already allocated to the pod. [^1] This is a major drawback as it means that ephemeral containers cannot be configured to have resource limits.

+There are no guaranteed resources for ad-hoc troubleshooting.
+If troubleshooting causes a pod to exceed its resource limit it may be evicted. [^3]

 ### Logs